 Advances the study and application of patient/client management theories and skills for patients with neuromuscular system involvement.
 Emphasis is on evaluation and management of individuals in the areas of gait disturbance, vestibular dysfunction, traumatic brain injury, and spinal cord injury.

 A comprehensive study of the cardiovascular and pulmonary systems.
 The patient/client management model is applied to dysfunctions specifically involving these systems across the life span and the continuum of care.
 Managing critically ill patients in the intensive care unit and principles of primary and secondary prevention are discussed.

-Introduces the evaluation and management of patients/clients with integumentary disorders.
-Factors affecting wound repair, wound infection, infection control and burns are presented.
-Tests and measures to assess skin integrity and tools to manage integumentary disorders are applied.
+Introduces the management and assessment of clients with integumentary disorders.
+Factors affecting wound repair will be presented.
+Tests and measures to assess skin integrity and tools for managing skin disorders will be discussed.

 Entry-level approach to providing physical therapy services to pediatric patients/clients in a variety of settings.
 The patient/client management model is applied to multiple pediatric diagnoses and conditions.
 Abnormal development, therapeutic play, and behavior management are covered as essential components of pediatric physical therapy.
 Ethical, legal, and legislative issues affecting this population are addressed.